 - Increased aggression or stress due to poor acclimatization

 Despite this increased risk for juvenile reptiles, abscesses and scale rot can occur at any stage of life for two primary (and sometimes interconnected) reasons:

 - Poor husbandry – Again, this is probably the single most important factor in a reptile’s health.
 Malnutrition, a dirty or overly moist environment, and improper handling can result in immune suppression, increasing the risk of infection.

-- Trauma – Any open wound is a potential breeding ground for infectious bacteria, including bites, scratches, or scrapes from cage mates or prey animals.
+- Trauma – Any outer layer open wound is a potential breeding ground for infectious bacteria, including bites, scratches, or scrapes from cage mates or prey animals.
 They can also sustain mild trauma from bumping into the cage lid or furniture.

 - Antibiotic therapy, which requires a diligent dispensing schedule

 - Flushing and moisturizing the surgical site with an antimicrobial wound treatment